craigd00/topic-sentiment-across-sn/timelog.md

 ### 27 Oct 2021
 * *3 hours* Figured out how to get comments from Reddit API, figured out how to get post id's
 * *2 hours* Tidied up Reddit code, created a smoother way in Jupyter notebook to investigate clearer

+### 29 Oct 2021
+* *2 hours* Added the sentiment analyser to the reddit code, obviously not trained fully yet to classify